 I recently took up the Associate Dean (Research) role in the Faculty of Arts and Social Science at UTS, Sydney.
 I have previously worked at the University of Wollongong, Australia, and maintain my long affiliation with the University of Manchester, England.

 My principal research interest is the political economy of environmental change.
-I have spend most of my career in departments of Geography.
+I have spent most of my career in departments of Geography.

 A later book, simply called Nature (2005), was an attempt to show how geography as an academic subject has been profoundly shaped by geographers' diverse attempts to make sense of the non-human world.
 It further suggested that Geography, far from simply disclosing 'truths' about nature, is part of a much wider social process in which various 'epistemic workers' seek to shape public understandings of the world by utilising their credentials.
 Building-out from this, I wrote a cross-disciplinary book about how the topic of 'nature' is a very important vehicle used by all manner of thought-shapers - from journalists to artists - to govern the ideas, feelings and actions of ordinary people.
 It's called Making Sense of Nature (Routledge, 2014).